john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 2. Global - All repositories for this user (recommended).
 3. Local - Done on a repository-by-repository basic (can be helpful situationally).

-Here are some quick examples of how I would set my user name and email on the global level:
+Here are some quick examples of how I would set your user name and email on the global level:

 ```shell
 git config --global user.name "Emmy Noether"
 git config --global user.email enoether@brynmawr.edu
 ```

 Done!
 That was easy.

-Optionally, you can also specify your default editor at this stage, but that is a very machine-specific and user-specific setting, so I will leave that as an exercise for the reader.
+(Optionally, you can also specify your default editor at this stage, but that is a very machine-specific and user-specific setting, so I will leave that as an exercise for the reader.)

 To get more information about `git config`, you can also type one of these on the command line: